LUT Summer School Faculty

 In the last 6 years he has been coordinating several international educational project under EU ERASMUS, Cross Border Cooperation and other frameworks with total budget 1M Euro.
 One of visible outcomes is the eLearning platform cephei.eu and a number of courses designed in project based and flipped form.
 Leonid was named as the best LUT Summer School Teacher in 2015 by student's feedback.

-Leonid is also the LUT Summer School's Academic Supervisor.
+Leonid Chechurin is the LUT Summer School's Academic Director.

-Courses: Systematic Creativity - TRIZ Basics; Inventive Product Design and Advanced TRIZ; From Advanced Theory to Advanced Application: Control of Active Magnetic Bearing System.
+Courses: Systematic Creativity and TRIZ Basics; From Advanced Theory to Advanced Application: Control of Active Magnetic Bearing System.

-Subin Im is a George Lester Nations Professor at Gary W. Rollins College of Business, The University of Tennessee at Chattanooga.
-He has previously worked at San Francisco State University, the University of Washington Tacoma and Yonsei University.
-He is also a George Lester Nations Professor.
+Subin Im is a George Lester Nations Professor at Gary W. Rollins College of Business at The University of Tennessee at Chattanooga.
+He is also a Department Head of Marketing and Entrepreneurship.
+He has previously worked at San Francisco State University, the University of Washington-Tacoma, and Yonsei University.
+He is one of the founding faculty members of the LUT Summer School.

-His primary scholarly interests include the organizational aspects of innovation, creativity and innovation, new product development for marketing strategy, the consumer side of the innovation adoption process, and research methodology using multivariate statistical techniques including a structural equation model.
+He received his Ph.
+D. in Marketing from the University of North Carolina, Chapel Hill.
+His primary scholarly interest includes the organizational aspects of innovation, creativity and innovation, new product development, marketing strategy, and research methodology using multivariate statistical techniques.

 Course: Creativity and Entrepreneurship in New Product Development from the Silicon Valley's Perspectives.